Photo credit: David J

-Synth pads are versatile little creatures.
+Synth pads are versatile.
 They can serve as the lush background for a full track, or (in a lot of Ambient music’s case) serve as the front-man on tracks.
 Either way, pads are fun to program and even funner to play.
 In this tutorial i’ll show you how to carve out a nice, phase-ey retro synth pad with Ableton’s Analog.

 Start off by dragging a copy of Analog onto a new MIDI track.